Monarch butterfly migration: Monarch diapause

 In most individual adult butterflies, diapause begins with its southern migration, but unlike other insects in this state, it remains active.
 When diapause is initiated the butterflies accumulate and store lipids, proteins and carbohydrates.
 Monarchs migrating to Mexico accumulate more lipids than those migrating to California.
 Fats and lipids reduce water to provide energy reserves and prevent desiccation.
 These substances are used to maintain the insect throughout diapause and to provide fuel for development following diapause termination.
 It occurs genetically well in advance of environmental stress.
-It is a state resulting in the cessation of high-metabolic activities including reduced oxygen use.
+In diapause, high-metabolic activities are reduced, resulting in reduced oxygen consumption.

 Monarchs in diapause of the fall migrating population are physiologically distinct from those in active reproduction behavior in the spring and summer.
-In diapause, the measurement of fats and lipids levels a can be as high as 34%.
+In diapause, fats and lipids levels can be as high as 34%.
 The fat storage organ is substantially larger in migrating and overwintering monarchs compared to the summer generations.
 Samples of tissue excluding the fat body also show higher levels of free lipids in the hemolymph.
 Females in diapause show little evidence of mature eggs.
 Mating is repressed and only occasionally observed among overwintering monarchs.
 This is thought to increase the survivability of winter populations and maintain fat reserves that will promote spring northward migration.
 At one site, the population stayed in diapause until the middle to the end of January.
 By the beginning of February the day length increases to just over 11 hours, the point at which monarchs come out of diapause.

 Diapause has distinct phases.
 Decreasing day period and dropping temperatures inhibit the production of juvenile hormone.
 This represses the development of gonadal activity, mating behaviors, and egg-laying.
 New behaviors emerge such as the development of social nectaring groups and late afternoon formation of night-time clusters or roosts.
-Roosting reduces water loss, probably due to decreased surface area to volume ratios reducing evaporative water loss.
+Roosting reduces water loss, probably due to decreased surface-area-to-volume ratios reducing evaporative water loss.